ashin/webpack-training/readme.md

     plugins: plugins,
     ...
 ```
 As you can see this can get very messy after a while with a lot of if/else or tuneries.
-Because of this some people lean towards using entirely seperate configs for server and client rendering.
+Because of this some people lean towards using entirely separate configs for server and client rendering.
 Or others have a base config, that they then import into both their client and server configs and edit that base with pure JS, or enlist a npm package called [webpack-merge](https://www.npmjs.com/package/webpack-merge) that does a deep merge of both objects, very simularly to `Object.assign()`

 You may have noticed that we snuck in another plugin to our config called `webpack.optimize.UglifyJsPlugin()`.
 This as the name suggests will uglify our code anytime we build with the `production` flag.